A Field Guide to the

 03 · PROPORTIONS OVER MARKINGS

-Leg length relative to body, abdomen size relative to cephalothorax, whether legs are held tucked, splayed, or crab-wise.
+Leg length relative to body, abdomen size relative to front body, whether legs are held tucked, splayed, or crab-wise.
 These stay constant across individuals; markings vary wildly.

 04 · CONTEXT IS A CLUE